Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 Install docker desktop at [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)

 We also need to activate WSL.
-Navigate to (...) and press (...).
+Navigate to Settings -> Resources -> WSL Integration and enable Ubuntu (or you chosen distribution).

 (picture docker_1)

 ## MySQL

 MySQL is a version of SQL, a language even more ubiquitous than Python in data science.
-It is a database language for relational databases (basically, data in a table).
+It is a database language for relational databases (basically, data in tables).
 SQL and Python are the backbone of data Transformations.

 Install with Docker by using the search bar at the top.